-ONE YEAR GOALS THROUGH JUNE 30, 2026 PUBLIC SAFETY GOAL 2 Purgencies, protecting people, property, and businesses, and engaging in emergency preparedness community outreach, public education and prevention activities. ng our first responders srgency preparedness s (police, fire, public community outreac works), responding to .h, public education and ACTION PLAN Status Timeline Department Responsible Additional Notes Improve Emergncy Preparedness; Update Emergency Operations Plan In progress Will be on-going Police The timeline is dependent on the availability of time.
+ONE YEAR GOALS THROUGH JUNE 30, 2026 PUBLIC SAFETY Strengthen the public's safety and improve the quality of life.
+Includes supporting our first responders (police, fire, public works), responding to emergencies, protecting people, property, and businesses, and engaging in emergency preparedness community outreach, public education and prevention activities. our first responders gency preparedness s (police, fire, public community outreac works), responding to n, public education and ACTION PLAN Status Timeline Department Responsible Additional Notes Improve Emergncy Preparedness; Update Emergency Operations Plan In progress Will be on-going Police The timeline is dependent on the availability of time.
 We will need consultant assistance to make significant progress.
 Scope to include community preparedness and internal City preparedness, including updating the Emergency Operations Plan.
 Staff is also looking at the option of hiring part time professional services recruitment to complete Plan.
-ACTION PLAN Status Timeline Department Responsible Additional Notes Update Hazard Mitigation Plan In FY25/26 End of 2026 Building State Mandate; Deadline for next update is: December 2026 ACTION PLAN Status Timeline Department Responsible Additional Notes SAFE Program In process Ongoing Council liaison/Police To monitor County activity 5 Community Emergency Response Team - County free 5 offerings ACTION PLAN Status Timeline Department Responsible Additional Notes
+ACTION PLAN Status Timeline Department Responsible Additional Notes Update Hazard Mitigation Plan In FY25/26 End of 2026 Building State Mandate; Deadline for next update is: December 2026 ACTION PLAN Status Timeline Department Responsible Additional Notes SAFE Program In process Ongoing Council liaison/Police To monitor County activity Community Emergency Response Team - County free 5 offerings genda ACTION PLAN Status Timeline Department Responsible Additional Notes Number 12

 ONE YEAR GO ONE YEAR GOALS THROUGH JUNE 30, 2026 GOAL 2 PUBLIC SAFETY Strengthen the public's safety and improve the quality of life.
-Includes supporting our first responders (police, fire, public works), responding to emergencies, protecting people, property, and businesses, and engaging in emergency preparedness community outreach, public education and prevention activities. des supporting c 3aging in emerge ur first responders ncy preparedness (police, fire, public community outreac works), responding to h, public education and Communciat Communciate with Chief Helfin and Dr. Nancy Brown on Free Trainings Offered for CERT Not started Unknown City Manager/Council Liaison/Police Dr Nancy Brown is leading our county's emergency response department.
+Includes supporting our first responders (police, fire, public works), responding to emergencies, protecting people, property, and businesses, and engaging in emergency preparedness community outreach, public education an prevention activities. cludes supporting c engaging in emerge our first responders ency preparedness ((police, fire, public v community outreach ting our first responders (police, fire, public works), responding to nergency preparedness community outreach, public education and Communciat Communciate with Chief Helfin and Dr. Nancy Brown on Free Trainings Offered for CERT Not started Unknown City Manager/Council Dr Nancy Brown is leading our county's emergency response department.
 Her department received a grant and started running CERT trainings, the first being in Petaluma last Fall.
 Her thoughts are that all cities could encourage folks to become CERTS so that they could be deployed throughout the county when needs arise.
-This way no one city has to spend time on trainings, managing certifications and incurring perceived liabilities.Sebastopol Neighborhood Communications Unit (SNCU)/For training purposes and emergency response: Purchasing and installing two 50-watt GMRS base stations inside the Sebastopol police station, one for use of the police department and the other to allow SNCU net control volunteers to communicate with radios throughout the City.Budget: Two 50-watt GMRS base stations \$210 x 2 \$420 Two external mast-mounted antennas, plus cable and fittings, estimated \$2,000 Total \$2,700 We will also ask for a working space within the Police Department, perhaps some counter space in the room now used for forensics.
-9 Coalition of Housing/Keep County or review non- profit/change lead agencies 5 ACTION PLAN Z Status Timeline Department Responsible Additional Notes This action pl New County- This action plan is similar to goal above/consider combining this goal with goal above.
+This way no one city has to spend time on trainings, managing certifications and incurring perceived liabilities.
+Sebastopol Neighborhood Communications Unit (SNCU)/For training purposes and emergency response: Purchasing and installing two 50-watt GMRS base stations inside the Sebastopol police station, one for use of the police department and the other to allow SNCU net control volunteers to communicate with radios throughout the City.
+Budget: Two 50-watt GMRS base stations \$210 x 2 \$420 Two AC/DC regulated power supplies \$140 x 2 \$280 Two external mast-mounted antennas, plus cable and fittings, estimated \$2,000 Total \$2,700 We will also ask for a working space within the Police Department, perhaps some counter space in the room now used for forensics.
+9 Coalition of Housing/Keep County or review non- profit/change lead agencies 5 ACTION PLAN Z Status .
+Timeline Department Responsible Additional Notes This action pl.
+New County-v This action plan is similar to goal above/consider combining this goal with goal above.
 Pursue New County-wide Lead Agency for Homelessness Not started Unknown City Manager/Council Liaison/Police The Board of the Homelessness Coalition has the authority to replace the County as the Lead Agency for homelessness; the City has a seat on that Board.
-7 Keeping drugs out of town /drug enforcement/needle exchange 5 ACTION PLAN Z Status Timeline Department Responsible Additional Notes
+7 Keeping drugs out of town / drug enforcement/needle exchange 5 ACTION PLAN z Status Timeline Department Responsible Additional Notes a